gwsystems/aWsm/doc/design.md

 - Programming languages are compiled into Wasm, for example, using LLVM.
 - Wasm has a binary representation and (as depicted) a s-expr representation.
 - The aWsm compiler inputs binary Wasm, generates LLVM IR corresponding to the Wasm.
-- This IR is compiled with the runtime to generate the final object that exports `wasm_main` to execute in the broader application.
+- This IR is compiled with the runtime to generate the final object that exports `wasm__start` to execute in the broader application.

 In the Figure, we target Arm Cortex-M, and the yellow boxes emphasize how linear memory bounds checks transition throughout the process.